mdeaves/robug-blog/content/posts/drivetrain-concept.md

 Before choosing a drivetrain, I needed to know how much power to drive it with.

 RoBug's specs call for a 250 kg payload capacity.
 I estimate the unloaded machine will weigh around 200 kg — so all-up loaded mass is **450 kg**.
 The terrain requirement is a **20% slope** (roughly 11°).
-The max speed of the vehicle is 10 km/hr, or 2.8 m/s.
+The max speed of the vehicle is 10 km/hr, but that is for the unloaded vehicle.
+The maxmimum fully loaded speed will be more like 5 km/hr, or 1.4 m/s.

 Running the numbers on traction power for a wheeled vehicle: